SyedMoin-lab/Synthetix-AI-startups/README.md

-# Synthetix — Website for AI Startups
+# Synthetix — Website for AI Startups only.......

 Synthetix is a website built for AI startups to showcase their services and mark their online presence.
 Discover cutting-edge AI data processing solutions tailored to your needs.